 What Is A California Roll?

 The California roll is a type of sushi roll originating from California.
-It’s made with sushi rice as a base, seaweed (nori) either on the outside or the inside (depending on how it’s served), and a mix of imitation crab meat, avocado, and cucumber, as a filling.
+It’s made with sushi rice as a base, seaweed (nori) either on the outside or the inside (depending on how it’s served), and a mix of imitation crab, avocado, and cucumber, as a filling.
 If the rolls are wrapped inside out, meaning the rice is on the outside, it can be sprinkled with some sesame seeds or tobiko (flying fish roe).

 California Roll Ingredients

 - Cucumber: English or Japanese cucumbers are the best because they are long and don’t contain a lot of seeds.
-In fact, these are the only types of cucumbers I would recommend using when making rolls.

 - Sesame Seeds: You can use black or regular sesame seeds to add a little nuttiness.
 Or, you can use a mix of both like I have done for my makis.